 Dorel Juvenile Announces a Voluntary Recall of Certain Maxi-Cosi Pria 70 and Pria 85 Convertible Car Seats

-All models remain compliant for children up to 65 pounds and can continue to be used in rear-facing and forward-facing modes
+All models remain compliant for children up to 65 pounds and 49 inches in height and can continue to be used in rear-facing and forward-facing modes

 DJ USA's purpose is to create a confident parenting journey that nurtures children into a meaningful future – striving for excellence and caring for precious life.